Sell for Free

 Back in 2018, Square, the payment processing giant, bought Weebly – one of our top-rated website builders.
-Having conquered the world of payments, Square now had everything it needed to tackle the world of ecommerce store building, and the Square store builder is the result.
+Having conquered the world of payments, Square now had everything it needed to tackle the world of ecommerce store building, and the Square Online builder is the result.

 We’ll tell you upfront that this store builder is very, very similar to Weebly.
 However, it does boast some cool new features, as well as a free ecommerce plan (an absolute game changer).